Visiting Hawaii? Don’t swim in fresh water with an open cut - NewsBreak

 While hiking to waterfalls in Hawaii, for example, you may notice signs warning people about this disease.

-According to Hawaii Department of Health, between 100 and 200 cases of Leptospirosis are identified annually in the United States, with approximately 50% of these cases occurring in Hawaii.
+According to the Hawaii Department of Health , between 100 and 200 cases of Leptospirosis are identified annually in the United States, with approximately 50% of these cases occurring in Hawaii.

 If your pet begins experiencing symptoms — fever, vomiting, abdominal pain, diarrhea, refusing to eat, weakness and depression, stiffness, muscle pain, or inability to have puppies — after a possible exposure, the CDC encourages taking the animal to a veterinarian.
 As it is in humans, leptospirosis in animals can be treated with antibiotics if caught early.